kanoa20/kanoa20.github.io/index.md

 [View my LinkedIn](https://linkedin.com/in/shaneouchi){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

-**Early-stage advisor, tech founder & product leader** with a strong business acumen, an entrepreneurial mindset, a bias and pragmatism for driving evidence-based results, and a deep understanding of cloud and data platforms that delight customers.
+**Adaptive leader** with a strong business acumen, an entrepreneurial mindset, a bias and pragmatism for driving measurable results, and a deep understanding of cloud and data platforms that frugally delight customers.

 ### **Mission**

-Innovating a more cohesive global community.

-1. Equitable access to high-quality content & verifiable use
-2. Effective allocation of physical & digital resources
-3. Generative value with jurisdiction-less representation
+Laser-focused on enabling creators, builders & domain experts create meaningful value from their data.
+Open to better understanding responsible levers across innovative spaces that effectively optimize equitable access to digital & physical resources.

 {: .fs-4 .fw-300 }

 ### **Tenets**

-Strengthening key partnerships that move in-rhythm.
+Strengthening cohesive partnerships that move in-rhythm.

 - **Trust:** Foster high-quality relationships
 - **Fitness:** Cultivate sustainable staying power